Etiology: Cystic ovarian disease accounts for the majority of cases of decreased fertility in breeding aged gerbils.

 Diagnosis: Diagnosis is made based on clinical signs and can be confirmed with histopathology.

-Photo on left courtesy of: MONGOLIAN GERBILS: Care, Diseases, and Use in Research, S. L. Motzel, DVM, MS, PhD, J. E. Wagner, DVM, MPH, PhD
+Courtesy of: MONGOLIAN GERBILS: Care, Diseases, and Use in Research, S. L. Motzel, DVM, MS, PhD, J. E. Wagner, DVM, MPH, PhD

 1. The Laboratory Rabbit, Guinea Pig, Hamster, And Other Rodents.
 1 ed2012, 225 Wyman Street, Waltham, MA 02451: Elsevier.